jyp91/Project_1/README.md

 **A/B Test:**
 The hypothesis test that compares the SAT and ACT participation rates as follows.

-$H_0: \mu SAT Participation = \mu ACT Participation$
+**H0: μSATParticipation = μACTParticipation**

-$H_A: \mu SAT Participation \neq \mu ACT Participation$
+**HA: μSATParticipation ≠ μACTParticipation**

 Based on the A/B test result by using scipy stats model, pvalue was equal to 0.000241342036.
-This result can be concluded by rejecting the null hypothesis since the pvalue is less than alpha ($\alpha = 0.05$).
+This result can be concluded by rejecting the null hypothesis since the pvalue is less than alpha (α=0.05).
 Also,  with 95% confidence intervals for SAT and ACT participation rates are in between -31.05 and 110.66 for SAT and  0.69 to 129.81 for ACT.

 **Conclusion:**